Andalucia (John Cale song)

-"Andalucia" is a song written by Welsh musician John Cale, released as the fourth track on his 1973 album Paris 1919.
+"Andalucia" is a song written by the Welsh musician John Cale, released as the fourth track on his 1973 album Paris 1919.
 It was covered in 1990 by the alternative rock band Yo La Tengo, in their album Fakebook.

 Recording

 Andalucia is the fourth song in Cale's 1973 album, Paris 1919.
 The backing band for the song, and the rest of the album were not credited until 2006 in the expanded version.
 The lyrics are interpreted in multiple ways - either about Andalusia, Spain, or a person from that area.
 The lyrics are delivered as though Cale is about to break down, giving the song a delicate feel.

 Release and reception

 Following Paris 1919s release in 1973, the reviews were mostly favourable.
-Rolling Stone calls "Andalucia" the "most beautiful" song on the album.Far Out Magazine said it, "focuses on the Andalucian landscape, as he sings of a wanderer captivated by the countryside, feeling that it takes part of his soul.
-The composition is one of the sparser on the album, connecting the chiming acoustic guitar of his vocals."
+Rolling Stone calls "Andalucia" the "most beautiful" song on the album.